How to Run for Local Office

 What are contribution limits?

-Campaigns have limits in the funds they can receive.
+Campaigns have limits on the funds they can receive.
 These limits are defined by state and federal campaign finance laws and define the following:

 • Amount of funds coming from any one source

-The FEC has a federal contribution limits page, but your state or municipality contribution laws will be what you need to reference when running for local office.
+The FEC has a federal contribution limits page, but your state or municipality campaign finance laws will be what you need to reference when running for local office.

-Each state has its own contribution limits that apply to state and local offices, and these laws will vary significantly.
-Consider these examples: New York calculates its contribution limits based on the relationship of the donor to the candidate (family or non-family) and the population of the area in which the candidate is campaigning.
+Each state has its contribution limits that apply to state and local offices, and these laws will vary significantly.
+Consider these examples: New York calculates its contribution limits based on the donor's relationship to the candidate (family or non-family) and the population of the area in which the candidate is campaigning.
 In contrast, Florida’s contribution laws are set amounts that vary depending on the office being sought.

 Contribution disclosures

-All political campaigns are required to file regular financial disclosures through the state and federal government.
-Again, your state election website will provide you with the information and forms needed to comply with campaign finance disclosure laws.
+All political campaigns must file regular financial disclosures through the state and federal government.
+Again, your state election website will provide the information and forms needed to comply with campaign finance disclosure laws.
 Some sites even offer informal courses to teach you about the laws.

 Another way to ensure you remain compliant with these laws is by hiring a finance or compliance firm.
 They can take care of all the administrative tasks and financial reporting that make your campaign credible and keep everything in compliance with finance laws.